-Researchers from Brussels, Belgium, Palermo, Italy, Mexico City, Mexico, and California recently published a report comparing gender differences in virtual reality pain distraction following cardiac surgery.
-This international team collected data from previous virtual reality pain distraction studies and compared patients’ physiological and subjective responses based on gender.
+Researchers from Belgium, Italy, Mexico, and California (USA) recently published a report comparing gender differences in virtual reality pain distraction following cardiac surgery.
+This international team from previous compared patients’ physiological and subjective responses based on gender.
 Very few studies have examined gender differences in physiological responses to VR.
 This study suggests that VR is an effective medium to reduce stress and anxiety in patients undergoing cardiac surgery.
 The researchers are interested in continued investigation and are working toward making this intervention more effective, less expensive and available across platforms to include mobile healthcare and behavioral health.

 For information on this study, please contact the corresponding author, Brenda K. Wiederhold (email@example.com).